Fully Automated HTML and Javascript Rewriting for Constructing a Self-healing Web Proxy: Related Work

+There are many kinds of self-healing approaches, we refer the reader to recent surveys on this topic \cite{Monperrus2015,MarianiSurveyRepair}.
+We now concentrate on self-healing for the web.

 Carzaniga et al. \cite{carzaniga2010automatic} propose a technique that automatically applies workarounds to handle API issues.
-The workarounds are based on a set of manually written API-specific alternative rule.
-The manual step makes the approach not fully automated.
-On the contrary, our approach does not require a manual database of workarounds to be set up.
-In subsequent work, the same group has proposed a way to automatically mine those workarounds \cite{carzaniga2015automatic}.
+The workarounds are based on a set of manually written API-specific alternative rule. {The difference with our work is that we defined five self-healing strategies that are generic, i.e., which are not application specific.
+On the contrary, Carzaniga et al.'s work relies on specific templates for specific APIs and new templates have to be manually created to support new APIs.} In subsequent work, the same group has proposed a way to automatically mine those workarounds \cite{carzaniga2015automatic}.
 However, those workarounds do not consider generic Javascript errors as we do, they target API specific errors for which workarounds have been identified or mined.